 Noozhawk.
 Another great online news source with up-to-date information and powerful photos.

 Caltrans District 5.
 They serve the areas of Ventura and Santa Barbara Counties and provide up-to-date road closure and road reopening information.
 Check out their Twitter page!
-As of now, the it is unknown when the 101 between both counties will reopen.
-Caltrans is thinking sometime the week of January 21, but who knows?
+The 101 reopened at noon on January 12.

 Safe and Well.
 This is through the American Red Cross.
 If you know of someone that was impacted by the mudslide or it was yourself, please go to the Safe and Well website and register so that friends and family can check on your status!
 Another FYI: the American Red Cross’ shelter is at Santa Barbara City College.